kubernetes-sigs/gateway-api/geps/gep-5253/index.md

 ## Design Principles

 1. **Flat Key Namespace:** Each entry in this dictionary represents an individual fully-qualified attribute key (for example, `http.request.method` is valid, whereas an entire sub-tree object like `http.request` is not).
-This avoids complex object hierarchies and ensures predictable behavior in both key-value configurations and expressions evaluators.
+This avoids complex object hierarchies and ensures predictable behavior in both key-value configurations and expression evaluators.
 2. **Strict Stability Boundary:** Only attributes formally categorized as **stable** in upstream OpenTelemetry are included.
 All other attributes are excluded from the dictionary to prevent breaking changes.
-3. **Implementation Decoupling:** Implementations MUST translate these standard keys into their internal variables and MUST NOT expose vendor-specific command strings in portable APIs.
+3. **Implementation Decoupling:** Implementations MUST translate these standard keys into their internal variables.
+While implementations MAY support custom attributes outside the dictionary, they SHOULD follow attribute naming conventions rather than embedding proxy-native templating syntax.

 ## The Attribute Dictionary